berkerol/photo-of-the-day/README.md

 * Downloads Bing Photo of the Day and makes it desktop background
 * Saves all photos to ~/Pictures/Bing
-* Supports different localized photos with -l or --locale arguments
+* Supports different local photos with -l or --locale arguments
+* Supports different resolutions with -r or --resolution arguments (1920x1200 is watermarked, others are not)

 ## Supported Desktops